dhui808/azure-ai-certifications/ai-900/nlp.md

   F1=2*(Precision * Recall) / (Precision + Recall)

-Aspect-based sentiment analysis: identifying sentiment related to specific aspects or topics within the text
+Aspect-based **sentiment analysis**: identifying sentiment related to specific aspects or topics within the text
+**Sentiment** analysis does not perform the act of categorization.
+**Key phrase extraction** does not perform the act of categorization.

 Speech Synthesis Markup Language (SSML): Giving the speech engine stage directions: pronunciation, pauses, speed, pitch, emphasis, voice selection, and more.